Forest expansion of two-body partition functions for sparse interaction graphs: Forest expansion for two-body partition functions

 It is easy to show that for semi-positive real functions, $\langle f,g\rangle$ of eqn. (\ref{eq:ineq1} ) is a scalar product.
 We have in fact \begin{itemize} \item $\langle f(\vec u),f(\vec u)\rangle=\int Du^k f^2(\vec u)\geq0$, and thus $\langle f,f\rangle=0 \implies f=0$. \item The scalar product is clearly bilinear, as $\langle a f,g\rangle=a \langle f,g\rangle$ and $\langle f,a g\rangle=a \langle f,g\rangle$. \item The property of conjugate definiteness is trivial for real functions. \end{itemize} This implies that we can use the Cauchy-Schwartz Inequality (CSI), and we have in fact

-Let us now introduce the notion of cuts, which is based on the CSI.
+Let us now introduce the notion of cuts, which is based on the CSI and have been introduced in \cite{magnen}.
 Consider the situation in which there are multiple paths in the forest expansion, a situation with two cycles as follows

 we will see later that the case with $N$ cycles can be reduced to the case with $2$ cycles via multiple cuts.
 The situation we are interested in particular is like the one in Fig. \ref{fig:multiloops}, in which two cycles have a number of variables in common.